Assistance programs Orange County New York.

 Non-profit and government rent help - If you need help paying your current rent, or finding affordable housing, then several Orange County New York agencies and programs may be able to assist.
 Funds are available to help people pay rent to avoid an eviction.
 Social workers can direct families to alternate housing, or they can assist individuals with applying for government aid such as section 8 housing vouchers.
 Regardless of your need or background, agencies are in place to help.
 Continue with rental assistance Orange County New York.

-Food pantries, groceries, and household items
+Food pantries, free groceries, and household items

 The Regional Economic Community Action Program, Inc. (RECAP (845) 342-3978) offers several resources for people who need help with food.
 They include holiday meals as well as the Continuing Care/Community Service Program.
 This will assists individuals and families by providing ongoing food support over the long term, while at the same time the community action agency will work with the family to improve their financial situation.
 Or even find food stamp applications near you.